Cooking and Fires

 Things to consider before lighting a fire

-- Find out if you are permitted to light a fire via the National Rural Fire Authority.
+- Find out if you are permitted to light a fire via Fire and Emergency New Zealand.

 - Use an existing fire pit if available to reduce the impact on the environment.

-- Your site needs to be flat with a clear area of a meter around it.
+- Your site needs to be flat with a clear area of a metre around it.
 Clear away any dead dry sticks and foliage that could catch alight.